cameloper/LogUploader/README.md

 XCGLogger works with destinations and the destinations handle what should be done with the logs.
 LogUploader has its own destnation superclass `CustomFileDestination`.
 It passes the the arguments of a log as a codable struct which helps by creating data interchange files.

 The default file destination that is included by now is `JSONDestination`.
-It saves the logs in a JSON which is one of the most used human-readable data interchange file formats.
+It saves the logs in a JSON file which is one of the most used human-readable data interchange file formats.

 #### Adding a JSONDestination to the XCGLogger